anhchangvt1994/vite-project-template-react__seo-web-scraping/README.md

 How did you score? both mobile and desktop.
 Enough to impress you, right?
 I’m sure Search Engine will be very impressed too.

-But wait, the content of this page is too little, it’s not enough to say anything, except that it can make a web page using CSR SEO possible.
+But wait, the content of this page is too little, it’s not enough to say anything, except that it can make a web page using CSR with SEO possible.
 So let’s test it on a web page with more content and running in real time.
 Here I will choose Tiki.
 Let’s do it.

 6. Adding some special testing queryString and enter `?urlTesting=https://tiki.vn`